commons-stack/cstk-token/README.md

 ## Installation:

 Clone the repo to your local machine.

+For optimal build, Node version 10 is recommended.
+If you use nvm, a .nvmrc file is present.

 Run `npm install`.

 If you want to run gas reports, install ganache-cli globally.